Skip to main content

 Scope and objectives

-The overall objective of TREASoURcE is to initiate systemic change by implementing sustainable systemic CE demonstrations that significantly increase product and material circulation of highly consumed and waste generating plastics, batteries and biobased side and waste streams in the Nordics and Baltic Sea Region, together with companies, societies (including citizens, consumers, communities and regional actors) and experts in the field.
+The overall objective of TREASoURcE is to initiate systemic change by implementing sustainable circular economy (CE) demonstrations that significantly increase the circulation of products and materials, focusing on high-consumption, waste-generating plastics, batteries, and bio-based side and waste streams in the Nordics and the Baltic Sea Region.
+This will be achieved in collaboration with companies, communities (including citizens, consumers, regional actors), and experts in the field.

 TREASoURcE has three specific objectives:

-1. Demonstrated environmental, social, economic and political impacts of the systemic CE solutions (circular plastics, batteries, and biobased side and waste streams) in the Nordics.
+• Demonstrate the environmental, social, economic, and political impacts of systemic CE solutions (for circular plastics, batteries, and bio-based side and waste streams) in the Nordics.

-2. Replicated locally tailored systemic CE solutions in the Baltics and Poland and beyond.
+• Replicate locally tailored systemic CE solutions in the Baltics, Poland, and beyond.

-3. Inclusive and just transition to CE for all supported by high level cooperation with all relevant stakeholders.
+• Promote an inclusive and just transition to CE for all, supported by high-level cooperation with all relevant stakeholders.

 Key deliverables